friederscharpf/confluence-storage-analyzer/README.md

 # Confluence Cloud Storage Analyzer

-**Version:** V1.0
+**Version:** V1.1
 **Author:** Frieder Scharpf
 **Description:** A Python tool for analyzing storage used by attachments in Confluence Cloud Free, Standard and Premium.

 ## Overview

 The **Confluence Cloud Storage Analyzer** is a Python based utility that uses the Confluence REST API to perform a complete audit of storage used by attachments within a Confluence Cloud instance.
 It analyzes spaces, pages, and attachments to help users understand where storage is consumed and which files can safely be removed.
-This is the first working version that has german output in csv and html files.

 It provides: